uesg21221/uesgs-arras/README.md

 ## Setup Guide (Localhost)

-This guide covers setting up your server on your own hardware and only supports Windows/Linux PCs and Macs.
+This guide covers setting up your server on your own hardware and only supports PCs running Windows/macOS/Linux.

 You'll first need to install [Node.js](https://nodejs.org).
 It doesn't matter if you pick the LTS or Latest version, they'll both work fine.